Quilling

 Quilling is an art form that involves the use of strips of paper that are rolled, shaped, and glued together to create decorative designs.
-The paper is rolled, looped, curled, twisted, and otherwise manipulated to create shapes that make up designs to decorate greetings cards, pictures, boxes, eggs, and to make models, jewelry, mobiles, etc. Quilling starts with rolling a strip of paper into a coil and then pinching the coil into shapes that can be glued together.
-There are advanced techniques and different sized paper that are used to create 3D miniatures, abstract art, flowers, and portraits among many things.
+The paper shape is manipulated to create designs on their own or to decorate other objects, such as greetings cards, pictures, boxes, or to make jewelry.

 History

-Quilling also known as paper-rolling, or paper scrolling a long and interesting history.
-The origins of quilling are not recorded, but some think it began with the invention of paper, in China in 105 AD or in Egypt, where some tombs have been found to contain wire shapes similar in appearance to modern quilling.

-It is believed that in the 300s and 400s, silver and gold wires were quilled around pillars and vases, and jewelry made using this technique.
-Quilling was practised by Greeks who used thin metal wires to decorate containers and boxes.
-The earliest works ever were from the medieval period.
-Also they were found in religious houses across Europe.

-With many nationalities claiming the origins of the craft of quilling, it is almost impossible to determine which one invented it.
-In the 13th century, metal filigree was used for decoration in many countries.
-But when traditional materials became scarce and unobtainable to the layperson, the paper was used as a substitute.

 In England, with the appearance of first paper mills around 1495, the establishment of paper manufacturing was significant factor in the development of quill work.
-Paper, elaborately constructed into design and then gilded, substituted more expensive metal.
+Paper, elaborately constructed into design and then gilded, substituted for more expensive metal.

 There are records of French and Italian nuns using the torn edges of gilt-edged Holy books from 1200s - 1600s.
 These pieces were wrapped around goose quills to create coiled shapes for decoration of reliquaries and holy pictures.
 They used paper and then gilded or painted the finished work replicating expensive intricacies of wrought iron or carved ivory.
 This practice of using quills resulted in the craft's name - quilling.

 Many sources claim that in Europe the ladies of affluence were taught quilling along with the needle work in Edwardian and Victorian times.
-Special reassesses were made in tea caddies, baskets, portraits, screens and even in furniture sides to allocate the surface for intricate paper coils and shapes.
+Special recesses were made in tea caddies, baskets, portraits, screens and even in furniture sides to allocate the surface for intricate paper coils and shapes.
 The instructions and templates were published in magazines of the time.
 The quality of quilling was at its highest standard.

 These were mostly genteel women in Europe, and particularly in England, where quilling was seen as a proper hobby for young ladies to take up along with needlework.
 It flourished among the ladies of upper classes who had no need for gainful work and were spared domestic chores.